srozemuller/rozemuller_blog/content/blog/2021-10-07-manage-avd-automated-with-microsoft-endpoint-manager/index.md

 ### Microsoft 365 log-in

-Second, I requested the endpoints in Microsoft Endpoint Manager.
+Second, I requested the endpoints in Microsoft Intune.
 This time I first requested a token for the Graph API.
 The Graph API is used for managing Microsoft 365 components.

 ```powershell
 $token = GetAuthToken -resource "https://graph.microsoft.com"